Notice to Leave

 To give notice, a simple email to your property manager with the names of all tenants is sufficient and all tenants must be copied into the email (notification by letter from each tenant is also accepted if you do not use email)

-Your property manager will reply confirming the receipt of notice and send you tenant leaving forms and details of the checkout procedure.
+Your property manager will reply confirming the receipt of notice and send you details of the checkout procedure.
+You can fill out the Tenant Leaving Form here.

 Please note that once a notice to quit/notice to leave has been given by the tenant or the landlord/agent, the property will be advertised and viewings will then commence.
 When properties are tenanted, we limit the viewings to a maximum of 2 per week.
 During this time we kindly ask that tenants keep the property in a reasonably clean and tidy condition which will help to ensure the property is let quicker and as a result viewings can cease.
 Tenants are welcome to be present during viewings however we do not expect this as our viewers are able to access with keys and will always be present during the viewings.
 Tenants will be given 48 hours notice of viewings taking place and the property will be left as it was found (including locks).